pedrollaraf/mealapp/README.md

 # MealApp
-Food app shows category list food and each meal from that category.
-You can Search meal and favorite meal.
+Food app shows category list food and each mealEntity from that category.
+You can Search mealEntity and favorite mealEntity.
 Clean Architecture, MVVM , Local Database using Kotlin.

 __#How it's going to work__</br>